heckyobiazi/CPU-SCHEULER/README.md

 	case 4:{
 		bool ans;
-		cout<<"Are you sure you want to exit the simulation:";
+		std::cout<<"Are you sure you want to exit the simulation:";
 		cin>>ans;
 		if(ans)
 		{